Gopher-Industries/guardian-backend/README.md

 - **POST** `/api/alerts` - Create a new alert (requires JWT token)
 - **GET** `/api/alerts` - Get all alerts (requires JWT token)

+### Password Reset and Expiry Check

+The API includes functionality for handling user password resets and reminders for password expiration:

+1. **Request Password Reset**: Allows users to request a password reset email.
+An email is sent to the user’s registered email address with a link to reset the password.
+2. **Reset Password**: Users can reset their password using a token sent to their email.
+This process verifies the token and allows the user to set a new password.
+3. **Change Password**: Logged-in users can change their password by providing their current password and a new password.
+4. **Password Expiry Check**: During login, if the user's password is about to expire (within 5 days of the 90-day expiry period), a reminder is included in the response.

 ### Authentication

 This API uses JWT (JSON Web Tokens) for securing routes.
 The token is issued upon successful login and must be included in the `x-auth-token` header of requests to protected routes.